jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 This may change depending on your platform.
 On *Gnome Terminal*, the one I'm using, and in most terminals on *Linux*, is `Ctrl+Shift+T`.

 ## Adding a New Post
-There is a lot of workflows you can use with Hugo, and each *theme developer* uses the appropriate for their goals.
+There is a lot of workflows you can use with Hugo, and *theme developers* use appropriate for their goals.

-As I said on the first section, I choose LoveIt because it focus on writing.
-That means that, once you got Hugo setup, you can create a new article and immediately see it on your site.
+As I said on the first section, I choose Love It because it focus on writing.
+That means, once you got Hugo setup, you can create a new article and immediately see it on your site.
 Use `new` command to create a new *post*:
 ```bash
 hugo new posts/hugo.md
 ```
 A common struggle on newcomers to Hugo is dealing with Hugo's web server.
 You won't see this new post on your site, but that is because all new posts are *drafts* by default.
-That means that they won't be rendered on site, unless you tell it otherwise.
+That means they won't be rendered on site, unless you tell it otherwise.

 To tell web server to render drafts, you have to use `-D` option.
 Come back to tab where web server is running, press `Ctrl+C` to stop it, and start it again with that option:
 ```bash